 And for this, you should look at your school as a whole, for various cohorts, and for individual topic strands and questions to see what could be improved, and how your curriculum could be developed.

-Thank you very much for reading this article, and we look forward to helping you further.
+Thank you very much for reading this article.

 We hope you have found it useful.

 For more Ofsted Help and Guidance – visit our New Ofsted Framework page where you can find more articles and videos including a guide to new Ofsted Inspections.

 DAISI Education Question Level Analysis is proven to improve results over time.

 Pinpoint where pupil’s learning from previous years is secure…

 Target the topics and types of questions needing further attention…

 Focus in on the individual need of each of your pupils…

 How DAISI QLA helped my school

 Find other Blog articles by clicking here